aliyeff07/Project-3/git-steps.md

 ```

 ## 2) Create a GitHub repository (if you haven't):
-- On GitHub, create a new repository named `your-username.github.io` (for personal page) or `portfolio-site` (for project page).
+- On GitHub, create a new repository or use your existing `aliyeff07/Project-3` repository.
-- If you create `your-username.github.io`, the repo name must match your GitHub username exactly to use personal site.
+- If you want GitHub Pages to serve from `aliyeff07.github.io`, name the repo `aliyeff07.github.io`.
+Otherwise, use a project repository like `aliyeff07/Project-3`.

 ## 3) Push changes to GitHub